Serevent Inhaler (Generic)

 Serevent (Salmeterol) is used to prevent asthma attacks.
 Salmeterol is a bronchodilator.
 It works by relaxing muscles in the airways to improve breathing.
 It will not treat an asthma attack that has already begun.
 The Serevent inhaler is also used to treat chronic obstructive pulmonary disease (COPD) including emphysema and chronic bronchitis.

-Generic Servent may also be marketed as: Salmeterol, Serevent, Serevent Diskus.
+Generic Serevent may also be marketed as: Salmeterol, Serevent and/or Serevent Diskus.

-The Generic Servent inhaler contains 25mcg of Salmeterol
+The Generic Serevent inhaler contains 25mcg of Salmeterol

 Serevent 25mcg Inhaler (Generic)